How Underinsurance Quietly Destroys Long-Term Wealth

 • Rely on employer insurance

-• Delay personal cover due to “affordability comfort”
+• Delay personal coverage

 • Assume savings will cover emergencies

-But higher lifestyles mean:
+But bigger lifestyles mean:

 • Higher medical costs